 Processes have been implemented to identify possible duplicates entries when a new practitioner is entered on the HPI.
 The HPI Administrator works with data sources to resolve potential duplicates.

 HPI identifiers and information will be relevant to many sector health information systems.
-It is expected that sector systems will change to using the HPI identifiers over the next few years.
+It is expected that sector systems will change to using the HPI identifiers.

 The main benefit is the use of one instead of many identifiers.
 Doctors and midwives, for example, frequently have different identifiers for ordering laboratory tests and for accessing test results.
 The HPI will minimise the number of identifiers that clinicians need to use and will allow access to clinical information in a much more seamless and transparent way than is currently available.
 Another key benefit for practitioners is improved access to health information stored in systems throughout the sector, and the sharing of health information with other practitioners and providers.

 The HPI will include up-to-date information on practitioners, and provide a mechanism for authenticating the identity of practitioners and providing other key information such as practising status.
 This will assist administrators of health information systems to manage access security, and to manage the secure transfer of information between health practitioners.
 Initiatives related to the shared care of patients, such as referrals, discharge summaries and laboratory results, require the secure exchange of health information.
 There are significant future benefits in terms of improved privacy and security of health information.

 The chief benefit for health provider organisations is reduced compliance costs.
 Provider organisations incur significant administrative overhead costs in ensuring that correct identifiers are used in managing of various contracts and processing transactions.
 The HPI will enable the number of practitioner identifiers to be rationalised, thereby reducing administrative overheads.
 The ability to use the HPI to authenticate parties seeking to access provider health information systems is also a benefit for health provider organisations.